CBeerta/Bliss/README.md

 * You need to set `data_dir` and `cache_dir` and, of course, your `sources`.
 * Then run `php index.php --update` from the commandline
 * After you've run the update you can open the page in your browser.
-For automatic updates of the feed sources, setup a cron-job to either call 'rssFetch.php' with the CLI version of PHP, or simply via wget to your webserver.

 # TODO:

-* **A Better, fancier Name** Suggestions Very Welcome
 * A Simple way to add new feeds
 * Keyboard navigation to hop between articles (prev and next atleast)
 * Load posts that are pulled via update while site is opened